 We will have some free time to head into Chitwan town as well and pick up any last-minute souvenirs or try some local delicacies!

 During your time in Chitwan, you’ll stay at a guest lodge close to the National Park.
-There is a bar at the lodge where you can hang out in the evenings.

 * It may be worth noting that traditionally Chitwan National Park is famous for its elephant safaris.
 However, this is an activity that PMGY does not endorse or feature in the itinerary as we feel the elephants used for these jungle safaris with box riding, heavy loads and poor living conditions do not have their welfare and wellbeing accounted for.
-Thus we offer alternative exciting activities that take in the beauty of Chitwan in a more ethical and responsible way.
+Thus we offer alternative exciting activities like the bicycle tour that take in the beauty of Chitwan in a more ethical and responsible way.

 Meals included: Breakfast, Lunch & Dinner